Shazil81/IPL_Data_Analysis/README.md

 -  Match-wise and season-wise metrics
 -  Top players by runs, wickets, sixes and player of the match award
 -  Count of matches played in each venue, which team won the most tosses
--  Team wise average Score in 1st inning
+-  Team wise average score in 1st inning
--  which bowler has highest dot ball % min 1000 balls
+-  Which bowler has highest dot ball % min 1000 balls
--  Most Consistent Batsmen Across Seasons
+-  Most consistent batsmen across seasons
 -  Strike rate improvements over time
--  Top 3 Scorers per Season
+-  Top 3 scorers per season
--  Season-wise Top Wicket Taker
+-  Season-wise top wicket taker
--  Bowlers with Best Economy in Each Season
+-  Bowlers with best economy in each season
--  Players Who Improved Strike Rate Over Time
+-  Players who improved strike rate over time
 -  Dismissal analysis by player

 ##  Power BI Dashboard